 The Audit Committee oversees the Company's financial reporting process on behalf of the Board of Directors.
 Management has the primary responsibility for the financial statements and the reporting process, including the systems of internal controls and the certification of the integrity and reliability of the Company's internal controls procedures.
 In fulfilling its oversight responsibilities, the Audit Committee has reviewed the Company's audited financial statements included in the Annual Report on Form 10-K for the fiscal year ended December 31, 2018, and has discussed them with both management and RSM US LLP ("RSM"), the Company's independent registered public accounting firm.
-The Audit Committee has also discussed with the independent registered public accounting firm the matters required to be discussed by the Auditing Standard No. 1301, Communications with Audit Committees, as adopted by the Public Company Accounting Oversight Board.
+The Audit Committee has also discussed with the independent registered public accounting Oversight Board.
 The Audit Committee has reviewed permitted services under rules of the SEC as currently in effect and discussed with RSM its independence from management and the Company, including the matters in the written disclosures and the letter from the independent registered public accounting firm required by the applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the Audit Committee concerning independence.
 The Audit Committee has also considered and discussed the compatibility of non-audit services provided by RSM with that firm's independence.